 At the same time, the feedback of the membrane keyboard is great for the casual gamer in you.
 In fact, as per user reviews, it’s comfortable to use it for long sessions.
 And the adjustable-height is the cherry on top.

 The primary feature of this keyboard is that the Windows key can be locked so that there are no annoying pop-ups mid-game.
 Apart from that, the LED lights can be very changed very conveniently.
 All you need to do is press on the Scroll Lock key, and that’s about it.

-Again, this keyboard is strictly for gamers, and if you do use it for typing, you may end up with errors more than you'd like.
-On the upside, the keys are sturdy and durable, and the cable is braided, which makes is equally durable.
-The only issue which you might face is that you won't be able to see the keys if you do not turn the backlight on.
+Again, this keyboard is strictly for gamers, and if you do use it for typing, you may end up with errors more than you’d like.
+On the upside, the keys are sturdy and durable, and the cable is braided, which makes it equally durable.
+The only issue which you might face is that you won’t be able to see the keys if you do not turn the backlight on.